 Pretend City is hosting a three themed events in October where they will join local partners to, “come share about their culture through stories, art, dance, and music.”

-The Bowers Museum is hosting a Dia de los Muertos event on October 24 in person and the festival recording will also be available online one week after the in-person event.
+The Bowers Museum is hosting a Dia de los Muertos event in November.
 Dia de los Muertos or Day of the Dead is a day to celebrate family members and friends who are no longer living.

 #3 – Plan Movie Nights